top of page

 Multi-User Smart Speakers - A Narrative Review of Concerns and Problematic Interactions

-POSTER: Owning and Sharing: Privacy Perceptions of Smart Speaker Users
+Poster: Owning and Sharing: Privacy Perceptions Of Smart Speaker Users

-SOUPS '22: Symposium on Usable Privacy and Security
+Presented at: SOUPS '22: Symposium on Usable Privacy and Security

-Owning and Sharing: Privacy Perceptions of Smart Speaker Users
+Owning and Sharing: Privacy Perceptions Of Smart Speaker Users

 I Don't Need an Expert!
 Making URL Phishing Features Human Comprehensible